molgenis/vip/README.md

 - \[MacOS\] [VirtualBox](https://www.virtualbox.org/) (used by Vagrant)

 ## Installation
+**IMPORTANT:** The `pipeline.sh` (and related) scripts assume several directories being present such as `/apps`.
+These is currently not configured in the `Vagrantfile` and would require additional configuration in WSL as well.

 ### Linux/Windows (running WSL)
 Run `cd singularity && sudo bash build.sh` to build singularity images.

 ### MacOS
 Run `vagrant up && vagrant ssh` to start and login to the vagrant container.
 From here, run `cd /vagrant/singularity/ && sudo bash build.sh` to build the singularity images.

+When done, you can exit the Vagrant VM through `exit` and then shut it down with `vagrant halt`.

+Note that Vagrant only syncs the current folder.
+When using data stored elsewhere, be sure to adjust `config.vm.synced_folder` in the `Vagrantfile`.

 ## Usage
 ```